-Affordable Housing Selection Criteria Address each criterion as it applies: □ Will this involve the renovation of an existing building?
-If so, Is the building structurally sound? □ Is it free of lead paint? ☐ Is it free of asbestos, pollutants, and other hazards? ☐ Is there Town sewerage? ☐ Is the septic system in compliance with Title 5? □ Does the building comply with building and sanitary codes? ☐ Is it handicap accessible? ☐ Is this a conversion of market rate to affordable housing? ☐ Is this a tax title property?
+Addres s each criterion as it applies: Will this involve the renovation of an existing building?
+If so, Is the building structurally sound? ☐ Is it free of lead paint?
+Is it free of asbestos, pollutants, and other hazards? ☐ Is there Town sewerage? ☐ Is the septic system in compliance with Title 5?
+Does the building comply with building and sanitary codes? ☐ Is it handicap accessible? ☐ Is this a conversion of market rate to affordable housing? ☐ Is this a tax title property?
 Does this project involve the building of a new structure?
-If so, □ Will the structure be built on tax title property? □ Will it be built on Town owned land? □ Will it be built on donated land? □ Will the building be free of environmental hazards? ☐ Are there other programs such as Habitat for Humanity involved? □ Will the project be built on a previously developed site?
+If so, ☐ Will the structure be built on tax title property? ☐ Will it be built on Town owned land? ☐ Will it be built on donated land? ☐ Will the building be free of environmental hazards? ☐ Are there other programs such as Habitat for Humanity involved? · · · · · · · · · · · · · · · · · · · ☐ Will the project be built on a previously developed site?
 Does the project provide housing that is similar in design and scale with the surrounding community?
 Does this serve the 60% income level population?
 Does this serve the 80% income level population?
 Will this be geared to one age group?
 Is this infill development?
 Will there be more than two bedrooms?
 Will it be located near conveniences (grocery, mass transit, etc.)?
 Does this project fit with the Master Plan?
-Will there be multiple units? П Is long-term affordability assured?
+Will there be multiple units?
+Is long-term affordability assured?
 Will priority be given to local residents, Town employees, or employees of local businesses?
-Recreation Criteria Address each criterion as it applies: Will more than one age group use the project?
+Recre ation Criteria Addres s each criterion as it applies: Will more than one age group use the project?

-Tim more than one age group ase the project.
 Can the project be used by more than one activity (multiuse)?
 Would more than 12 participants normally use the project at once?
 Would more than 20 participants normally use the project at once?
 Is this project the first of its kind in the Town?
 Is this project the first of its kind in the County?
-Can the participants unsupervised by an adult use the project?
 Are grants available to help pay for the construction?
 If so, has application been made for the grant?
 Does the project include considerations for additional parking?
 Can the project be used more than 1 of the 4 seasons per year?
 Does the project match the surrounding area's character?
 Does the project include all normal safety considerations?
 Does the project meet all building and safety codes?
+Is the project accessible by pedestrians and/or cars?
 Does the project take advantage of connections to other resources?